December 2018

 Here's a fact: Mold has been on Earth way longer than we have - over 200 million years, to be exact!
 They come in all shapes, sizes, and colors.
 From black to pink and everything in between, molds might appear as fluffy patches, sleek films, or even powdery specks.

-And, with the new trend in the U.S. of insulating homes to keep them cozy, it seems like mold has found a comfy spot to settle in and grow, especially in many of our homes and apartments.
+And with insulating homes to keep them cozy, it seems like mold can find a comfy spot to settle in and grow, especially if there is reduced ventilation, too.
 Not the best houseguest, right?

 Dangers of Black Mold